 Belgium fans fear Harry Kane ahead of England World Cup clash

-England fans were brimming with confidence ahead of the Three Lions’ World Cup group decider against Belgium, whose fans feared the threat of Harry
+England fans were brimming with confidence ahead of the Three Lions’ World Cup group decider against Belgium, whose fans feared the threat of Harry Kane.

 Thousands of England fans are expected to travel to Kaliningrad for the game, with 2,659 tickets sold through the Football Association alone.

-A large group of fans gathered in a pub in central Kaliningrad, the capital of the Russian exclave of the same name, and sang late into Wednesday evening.
+A large group of supporters gathered in a pub in central Kaliningrad, the capital of the Russian exclave of the same name, and sang late into Wednesday evening.

 Many fans felt England should play to win the final Group G game, which could see the Three Lions land in the same side of the draw as Brazil, France, Argentina, Portugal and Uruguay.